nasa-nccs-hpda/ethiopia-lcluc-tensorflow/projects/land_cover/docs/README.md

 - we need validation data for the AGU presentation
 - Since we do not have matching labels for each image, WV02_20100215_M1BS_10300100043A6100-toa-clipped cannot be used for training or validation because of the presence of the cloud

+## Priorities

+- AGU Presentation
+  - Where we can get images for the region
+  - some training data on the existing ones that we have
+  - make the training data match multi-spectral 2m resolution

 ## Random Forest Run